Wisconsin Laws and Incentives

 Renewable Fuel Producer Excise Tax and Inspection Exemption

 The first 1,000 gallons of renewable fuel that an individual produces each year are exempt from the motor vehicle fuel excise tax, the petroleum inspection fee, and any petroleum inspection requirements not required under federal law.
 These exemptions only apply if the fuel is used in the individual’s personal vehicle and is not sold.
 An individual may also produce renewable fuel for personal use without a business tax registration certificate or a motor vehicle fuel tax license.
-For more information see the Wisconsin State Energy Office Wisconsin Funding website.
-(Reference Wisconsin Statutes 78.01(2n) and 168.05(6))
+For more information, see the Wisconsin Department of Revenue Motor Vehicle Fuel Tax website.

 Alternative Fuel Tax Refund for Taxis